skywind3000/z.lua/README.md

 - set `$_ZL_MAXAGE` to define a aging threshold (default is 5000).
 - set `$_ZL_CD` to specify your own cd command.
 - set `$_ZL_ECHO` to 1 to display new directory name after cd.
+- set `$_ZL_MATCHMODE` to 1 to enable enhanced matching.

+## Aging

+he rank of directories maintained by z undergoes aging based on a sim-ple formula.
+The rank of each entry is incremented  every  time  it  is accessed.
+When the sum of ranks is over 5000 (`$_ZL_MAXAGE`), all ranks are multiplied by 0.9.
+Entries with a rank lower than 1 are forgotten.

+## Frecency

+Frecency is a portmanteau of 'recent' and 'frequency'.
+It is a weighted rank  that depends on how often and how recently something occurred.
+As far as I know, Mozilla came up with the term.

+To z, a directory that has low ranking but has been  accessed  recently will  quickly  have  higher rank than a directory accessed frequently a long time ago.
+Frecency is determined at runtime.

+## Matching

+z.lua has two different matching methods: 0 for default, 1 for enhanced:

+### Default matching

+By default, z.lua uses default matching method similar to the original z.sh.
+Paths must be match all of the regexes in order.

+- cd to a directory contains foo:

+      j foo

+- cd to a directory ends with foo:

+      j foo$

+- use multiple arguments:

+  Assuming the following database:

+      30   /home/user/mail/inbox
+      10   /home/user/work/inbox

+  `"z in"` would cd into `/home/user/mail/inbox` as the higher weighted entry.
+However you can pass multiple arguments to z.lua to prefer a different entry.
+In the above example, `"z w in"` would then change directory to `/home/user/work/inbox`.

+### Enhanced matching

+Enhanced matching can be enabled by export the environment:

+    export _ZL_MATCH_MODE=1

+For a given set of queries (the set of command-line arguments passed to z.lua), a path is a match if and only if:

+1. Queries match the path in order (same as default method).
+2. The last query matches the last segment of the path.

+If no match is found and if there is an existent pathname equals to the last query, the last query will be used as the result.

+- match the last segment of the path:

+  Assuming the following database:

+      10   /home/user/workspace
+      20   /home/user/workspace/project1
+      30   /home/user/workspace/project2
+      40   /home/user/workspace/project3

+  If you use `"z wo"` in enhanced matching mode, only the `/home/user/work` will be matched, because according to rule No.2 it is the only path whose last segment matches `"wo"`.

+  Because the last segment of a path is always easier to be recalled.
+You can also achieve this by typing `"z space$"` in both methods.
+But it is convenient to introduce rule No.2.

+- cd to the existent path if there is no match.

+  Sometimes if you use:

+      z foo

+  And there is no mathing result in the database, but there is an existent directory which can be accessed with the name "foo" from current directory, "`z foo`" will just work as:

+      cd foo

+  So, in the enhanced matching method, you can always use `z` like `cd` to change directory even if the new directory is untracked (haven't been accessed).

+The default matching method is designed to be compatible with original z.sh, but the enhanced matching method is much more handy and exclusive to z.lua.

 ## Benchmark